 This specification includes an EBML Schema that defines the Elements and structure of Matroska using the EBML Schema elements and attributes defined in Section 11.1 of [RFC8794].
-The EBML Schema defines every valid Matroska element in a manner defined by the EBML specification [RFC8794].

 Attributes using their default value (like minOccurs, minver, etc.) or attributes with undefined values (like length, maxver, etc.) are omitted.